Ancient Wisdom for a Fulfilling Life: Timeless Principles for Growth

 Principle 10: Live with Gratitude

 • Mindful Appreciation: Enjoy the good moments, like a beautiful sunset or a kind act.
-Please take 10 seconds to appreciate it fully.
-Pay attention to how your body feels and the new emotion.
+Take 10 seconds to experience it fully.
+Pay attention to how your body feels and the new emotions and sensations so it registers emotionally.
 Take a deep breath and relax.
 This will help you remember it better.

 Living the Principles: It Takes Effort But Offers Immense Rewards

 Living by these principles is a lifelong journey.
-You may make mistakes, but you strengthen your inner pathways for good every time you choose love over judgment or authenticity over conformity.
-The payoff?
+You may make mistakes, but you strengthen your neural pathways every time you choose love over judgment or authenticity over conformity.
+The wonderful incentives are:

 • Deeper connection with self and others